Note: Starting with GWT 2.11.0 the webAppCreator is deprecated, please see the new instructions.

 - Set up an IDE

-- You will need the Java SDK version 1.8 or later (Note that 1.7 is supported to compile and run sources, but may not work correctly in dev mode).
+- You will need the Java SDK version 1.8 or later.
 If necessary, download and install the Java SE Development Kit (JDK) from Oracle or from Adopt OpenJDK for your platform.

 - Apache Ant is also necessary to run command line arguments in this sample.
 If you don’t already have it, install Apache Ant.